 Each brand comes with specific instructions to recharge.
 Some may require you to plug it into an electrical outlet.
 Other models can only be recharged by placing it inside a heated oven.

 Recharging simply empties the moisture from the silica beads so they are ready to go again.
+If you want to see our top picks for the best gun safe dehumidifiers then you need to check out this article.

 Dryer style dehumidifiers can also help you control moisture in rifle and handgun safes of varying sizes.
 These models operate by blowing hot air into every corner of your safe in order to counter moisture and keep the safe dry.